Lamiaka/ChurnPrediction-MLDevops/README.md

 To run the tests and validate that the code will run smoothly, you can run the following command:
 `pytest`

+To generate the logs in the testing procedures, you can run the following command:
+`python3 churn_script_logging_and_tests.py`

-Then, when the tests have run successfully, you can run the following command to train the model on the dataset:
+Finally, when the tests have run successfully, you can run the following command to train the models on the dataset:
-`python churn_library.py`
+`python3 churn_library.py`